A. Conference Registration Process and Payment Methods

 M. Release of Liability

-In consideration of being allowed to register for, and participate in the event, the Registrant hereby warrants and represents that they are age 18 or above and freely waives, releases from liability, assumes all risks, and covenants not to sue CMS or its respective employees, officers, directors, representatives, contractors, or agents for any expense, loss, damage, personal injury, including loss of life, illness, including but not limited to COVID-19, disability, property damage or property theft, or actions of any kind that the Registrant may hereafter suffer or sustain before, during, or after the event, unless said expense, loss, damage, personal injury, including loss of life, illness, disability, property damage or property theft or actions of any kind is caused by the sole, gross negligence of CMS.
+In consideration of being allowed to register for, and participate in the event, the Registrant hereby warrants and represents that they are age 18 or above and acknowledges that an inherent risk of exposure to viruses and other hazards that may cause injury or sickness exists in any public space where people are present.
+By attending this conference, the Registrant knowingly and voluntarily assumes all risks of exposure to viruses.
+Furthermore, the Registrant freely waives, releases from liability, and covenants not to sue CMS or its respective employees, officers, directors, representatives, affiliates, volunteers, contractors, or agents for any expense, loss, damage, personal injury, including loss of life, illness, including but not limited to COVID-19, disability, property damage or property theft, or actions of any kind that the Registrant may hereafter suffer or sustain before, during, or after the event, unless said expense, loss, damage, personal injury, including loss of life, illness, disability, property damage or property theft or actions of any kind is caused by the sole, gross negligence of CMS.
 This Liability Waiver and Release is specifically binding upon the Registrant’s heirs and assigns and is knowingly given.

 Any controversy or claim arising out of or relating to this Agreement or the performance thereunder, including without limitation any claim related to bodily injury, property damage, or death, shall be settled by binding arbitration in Missoula, Montana, U.S., in accordance with the rules of the American Arbitration Association then existing, and judgement on the arbitration award may be entered in any court having jurisdiction over the subject matter of the controversy.
 Such proceedings will be governed by substantive Montana State law.
 This Agreement to arbitrate does not waive or modify the liability release contained in this document.